-The American Council on the Teaching of Foreign Languages (ACTFL®), through Language Testing International (LTI), offers ACTFL language proficiency assessments.
-ACTFL assessments, the ACTFL Proficiency Guidelines, and the ACTFL Rating Scale are the products of more than 50 years of research, development and application within the U.S. government and academia.
+Only Language Testing International offers ACTFL (American Council on the Teaching of Foreign Languages) language proficiency assessments.
+The current ACTFL assessments and rating guidelines represent more than fifty years of research, development and application within the U.S. government and academia.
+The validity and reliability of ACTFL assessments and the ACTFL rating scales are supported by over three decades of published research as well as new studied presented annually at professional conferences worldwide.

-The validity and reliability of ACTFL assessments and the ACTFL rating scale are supported by over three decades of published research as well as new studies presented annually at professional conferences worldwide.
-ACTFL assessments and ratings are recognized by the members of the federal Interagency Language Roundtable (ILR) and are recommended for college credit based on the American Council on Education (ACE) credit-by-examination review.
-Due to ACTFL's strict adherence to test development guidelines, research and best practices, ACTFL ratings are the standard measure of language proficiency in the U.S.
+ACTFL assessments and ratings are recognized by the members of the federal Interagency Language Roundtable (ILR) and recommended for credit by the American Council on Education (ACE).
+Due to ACTFL's strict adherence to test development guidelines, research and testing best practices, ACTFL ratings have emerged as a standard measure of language proficiency in the U.S.